 Expect music which crosses traditions and incorporates improvisation and contemporary composition alongside an intimate expression of contemporary Afghani spoken word.

-Reza’s poetry will be spoken in Dari.
+Reza’s poetry will be spoken in Farsi.
 English written translations will be provided.

 Gokumi is the brainchild of Club Inegales guitarist, composer and improviser Joel Bell.
 As resident guitarist for Peter Wiegold’s Club Inegales for the past 10 years and after a period of intense study and collaboration with Indian, Persian, Turkish and Arabic musicians at the Banff Centre, Joel redesigned his playing from the bottom up, resurrecting the ‘half-slide’ technique to incorporate unique micro-tonal inflections into his playing.
 He drew together the most electric of his collaborators over the years to form Gokumi, with Korean flautist Hyelim Kim as his soloistic foil.